-- Appropriate samples must be sent as soon as possible to the laboratory. - Appropriate barrier nursing precautions must be followed by all personnel and students at all times during diagnostic or other procedures. - If the animal patient requires diagnostics or other procedures (e.g., radiology, ultrasonography, surgery) which can only be performed in the main hospital facility, these procedures should be performed at the end of the day whenever possible. - Biosecurity personnel must be consulted prior to moving any high-risk animal patient for diagnostic or surgical procedures, except when clinicians judge that this movement is immediately necessary for managing the animal's critical health care needs. - The attending clinician is responsible for notifying appropriate personnel and students of the suspected infectious agent and methods that are prudent for containment (this includes cleaning and disinfection after procedures).
+- Appropriate samples must be sent as soon as possible to the laboratory. - Appropriate barrier nursing precautions must always be followed by all personnel and students during diagnostic or other procedures. - If the animal patient requires diagnostics or other procedures (e.g., radiology, ultrasonography, surgery) that can only be performed in the main hospital facility, these procedures should be performed at the end of the day whenever possible. - Biosecurity personnel must be consulted before moving any high-risk animal patient for diagnostic or surgical procedures, except when clinicians judge that this movement is immediately necessary for managing the animal's critical health care needs. - The attending clinician is responsible for notifying appropriate personnel and students of the suspected infectious agent and methods that are prudent for containment (this includes cleaning and disinfection after procedures).

-- In general, all barrier nursing precautions that are required in the animal patient housing area will be required whenever handling that animal patient. - Instruments, equipment, and the environment should be thoroughly cleaned and disinfected after the procedure, regardless of where the procedure is conducted. - The responsible clinician must ensure that all services assisting with procedures are informed of the known/suspected agent, and appropriate barrier clothing precautions. - Whenever possible, surgery on these animal patients will be performed at the end of the day, when surgery on all other elective animal patients has been completed (emergencies excepted).
+- In general, all barrier nursing precautions that are required in the animal patient housing area will be required whenever handling that animal patient. - Instruments, equipment, and the environment should be thoroughly cleaned and disinfected after the procedure, regardless of where the procedure is conducted. - The clinician responsible must ensure that all services assisting with procedures are informed of the known/suspected agent and appropriate clothing barrier precautions. - Whenever possible, surgery on these animal patients will be performed at the end of the day, when surgery on all other elective animal patients has been completed (emergencies excepted).